squid-cache/squid-cache.github.io/KnowledgeBase/HostHeaderForgery.rst

 As outlined in advisory [[http://www.squid-cache.org/Advisories/SQUID-2011_1.txt|SQUID-2011:1]] these scripts are able to bypass browser security measures and spread infections through the network.
 They do so by forging the ''Host:'' headers on HTTP traffic going through an interception proxy.

-  . {i} When port 443 is intercepted the client SNI value used in a generated CONNECT request can have this check perfomed.
+  . {i} When port 443 is intercepted the client SNI value used in a generated CONNECT request can have this check performed.
 If that SNI name does not resolve to the destination server IP(s) this message will be output and TLS halted.

 To avoid this vulnerability Squid has resolved the domain name the client was supposedly contacting and determined that the IP the HTTP request was going to does not belong to that domain name.